Ben Blackmore

-Ben Blackmore (born 19 February 1993) is an English professional rugby league footballer who plays as a er for Bradford Bulls in the Betfred Championship.
+Ben Blackmore (born 19 February 1993) is an English former professional rugby league footballer who last played as a er for Keighley Cougars in the Championship.

-He previously played for the Castleford Tigers (Heritage No. 931) and the Huddersfield Giants in the Super League.
+He previously played for the Castleford Tigers and the Huddersfield Giants in the Super League.
 Blackmore spent time on loan from Huddersfield at Doncaster and the Batley Bulldogs in the Championship.
 He has also played for Featherstone and the Sheffield Eagles in the Championship.

 Background

 Blackmore was born in Castleford, West Yorkshire, England.

 Career

+Castleford Tigers

-Ben hails from Castleford and has come through the ranks at Castleford Tigers.
+Blackmore hails from Castleford and has come through the ranks at Castleford Tigers.